shevapato2008/myBlog/algorithms/machinelearning/nnml.md

 ## [Week 2 - The Perceptron learning procedure]({{site.baseurl}}/algorithms/machinelearning/nnml/week2 "Week 2")<br>
 a.
 An Overview of the Main Types of Neural Network Architecture<br>
 b.
 Perceptrons: The First Generation of Neural Networks<br>
+c.
+A Geometrical View of Perceptrons<br>
+d.
+Why the Learning Works?<br>
+e.
+What Perceptrons Can't Do?

 [Slides]({{site.baseurl}}/algorithms/machinelearning/nnml/Week2.pdf "Week 2 - The Perceptron learning procedure")